Call Us: +32 2 466 00 16

 Designing a Message Broker in Azure

-Understanding the different offerings for message brokers is key to create good integration.
-You need to know how to handle heavy loads, large messages while keeping things affordable and secure.
+Understanding the different offerings for message brokers is key to creating good integration.
+You need to know how to handle heavy loads, large messages, and keep things affordable and secure.

 • Partitioning